-Connecting Pudong International Airport with Longyang Road station in Pudong, Shanghai, this maglev line became instantly famous when introduced in April 2004, as it was the first high-speed maglev line open to public.
+Connecting Pudong International Airport with Longyang Road station in Pudong, Shanghai, this maglev line became instantly famous when introduced in April 2004, as it was the first high-speed maglev line open to the public.
 The numbers are staggering:

 - It cost $1.2 billion to build

-- It covers a distance of 30.5 kilometres (19 miles) in 7 minutes and 20 seconds
+- It covers a distance of 30.5 kilometers (19 miles) in 7 minutes and 20 seconds

 - It reaches 431 km/h (268 mph) top speed during the ride